phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 206368
+#Total Number of Tweets: 603438
-#Number of Clinton Tweets: 132121
+#Number of Trump Tweets: 206793
-#Number of Cruz Tweets: 107941
+#Number of Clinton Tweets: 132406
-#Number of Sanders Tweets: 85567
+#Number of Cruz Tweets: 108190
-#Number of Rubio Tweets: 60218
+#Number of Sanders Tweets: 85719
-#Number of Carson Tweets: 9954
+#Number of Rubio Tweets: 60346
-#Total Number of Tweets:
+#Number of Carson Tweets: 9990
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---